ABOUT

 Lori Ryker (b.
 1963, Phoenix, AZ) is an artist based in Paradise Valley, Montana.
 Her artwork explores an ongoing internal dialogue with and impressions of the natural world (physical and spiritual) through her paintings and monotypes.
 She views her work as documentation or glimpses into a metaphysical preoccupation of awe, beauty and belonging.

-The outcome is artwork created not to evoke a particular place but to draw out the viewer’s intimate experiences and collected memories of the world while meditating on shared and interrelated whole.
+The aspiration is not to reference a particular place but to draw out the viewer’s intimate experiences and collected memories of the world while meditating on shared and interrelated whole.

 __________________________________________________________________